 Note: The above namespace is returned XML data and is not a functional URL.

 Note: Prior to 16.2, a user account was used to authenticate to the API, with the username and password being passed in the request.
 Starting with 16.2, this method has been deprecated and is not available to new users.
 Instead, one or more API accounts must be created, with their client IDs and client secrets used to generate OAuth tokens.
-The only API which still requires a user account is the real-time state API.

 For users upgrading from a version prior to 16.2, the option to authenticate to the API with a user account is still available for backwards compatibility.
 However, it is highly recommended that you use the more secure OAuth method of authentication.
 If you are unable to switch to OAuth authentication, please follow the API request format described in our documentation archive.